pseudonam-gc/portfolio/Goofspiel_Solver/README.md

 player cards | opponent cards | prize cards | upcard | additive probability vector

-The additive probability vector is an easier way to use a probabiliy vector (say, in an actual game).
+The additive probability vector is an easier way to use than a probability vector (say, in an actual game).
 It also does not have to deal with funny rounding issues and can be expressed compactly.
 Take the following example into account (which is near the bottom of solution.txt):

 1 2 3 4 5|1 2 3 4 5|1 2 3 4 5|4|1: 12 2: 19 3: 38 4: 59 5: 100